YplN/graph/README.md

 ### New !

-Bending arcs !
+Bending edges !
 Press 'b' to toggle bending modes.
 It creates a new point for each edge that allows you to bend them.

 ### TODO